apache/singa/doc/en/docs/installation.md

         conda install -c nusdbsystem singa-gpu

-      It is equivalent to

-          conda install -c nusdbsystem singa=1.1.1=py36_cuda9.0_cudnn7.1.2

-      CUDA 9.0 must be installed before executing the above command.
+      CUDA driver (for CUDA >=9.0) must be installed before executing the above command.
 Singa packages for other CUDA versions are also available.
 The following instruction lists all the available Singa packages.